552020/access_hello_reloaded/README.md

-# Project Name
+# ACCESS HELLO RELOADED - WIP

 ## Overview

-This project builds on the access_hello from the section 3.6 of the Mokoto Liftoff https://internetcomputer.org/docs/current/tutorials/developer-liftoff/level-3/3.6-motoko-lvl3#principals-and-caller-identification
+This project builds on the access_hello app from the section 3.6 of the Mokoto Liftoff https://internetcomputer.org/docs/current/tutorials/developer-liftoff/level-3/3.6-motoko-lvl3#principals-and-caller-identification

 The demo application `access_hello` is not part of the examples and it is developed during the unit.
 It focus primarly on backend authentication/authorization.